-When starting a trip search, Google Flights is usually first place I start.
-And now it is even more useful with Legrooms for Google Flights, a free extension available for Google Chrome web browser users, helping you easily compare seat differences across a range of airlines and cabins.
+When starting a trip search, Google Flights is usually the first place I start.
+And it is even more useful with

-Google Flights has for already some time been displaying seat pitch (the distance between your seat and the one in front of you), however, you have to click on each individual flight to access that information:
+Google Flights already displays seat pitch (the distance between your seat and the one in front of you).
+However, you have to click on each individual flight to access that information:

-Now you can compare the Economy seat pitch across all flights in one glance:
+With Legroom For Chrome, you can compare the seat pitch across all flights in one glance:

-A standout feature is for Business Class passengers, who can now easily see which flights operate with a lie-flat (the best), an angled-flat (one step down) and a recliner/extra recliner seat (the worst):
+A standout feature is for Business Class passengers.
+They easily see which flights operate with a lie-flat (better) or an angled-flat (worse) seat.

-Google Flights is already quite a reliable and easy-to-use flight search engine, so installing this nifty extension from a third party developer is a no-brainer to help enrich your results.
+Google Flights is already quite a reliable and easy-to-use flight search engine.
+I

 Have you gotten any use out of this extension?
 Share your experience in the comments below.